Start a FIRST Robotics Competition Team

 Register and Pay

 Registering your team makes you a part of the huge FIRST Robotics Competition community.
-You’ll begin receiving communications from FIRST, along with a temporary team number.
+You’ll begin receiving communications from FIRST, along with a team number.
 Create a team roster to submit with your registration.
 (Please note that completing this stage of the process does not commit you to becoming a team.)

 Fundraising & Grants